Product

 Expanding Revenue with Net Negative Churn

-Negative churn is when the amount of new revenue from your existing customers is greater than the revenue you lose from cancellations and downgrades.
+Negative churn occurs when the incremental revenue generated from your existing customer base exceeds the revenue lost to cancellations and account downgrades.

 what is negative churn